 “Anyway, I have a little bit of a drive ahead of me and fewer minutes of darkness than I’m entirely comfortable with.
 I’ll walk the two of you down to the parking lot and we can part ways there.”

-Shadow hurriedly shoved the last of his bread into his mouth as the three of them left the hotel room together.
+Shadow shoved the last of the bread into his mouth as they headed for the elevator.

-“Why did you ask me to help you with this, anyway?”
-Finch asked as they stepped into the elevator.
+“Why me?”
+Finch asked as the doors closed.
 “We’re not friends.
 I see you maybe two, three times a year if I’m really unlucky.”

 “Exactly.”
 Luther hit the button for the ground floor.
 “Where do you think he’s harder to find?
-With you, someone I barely have contact with, or with someone I’m known to be associated with?
+With you, someone I barely have contact with, or with someone who’s a known associate of mine?
 Besides, I think you might actually stand a chance at protecting him, should it come to that.”

 “You think I could take on a vampire?”

-As they stepped out of the elevator, the receptionist averted her gaze.
-Whether it was because she knew what Luther was or because she didn’t want to think about what a man who appeared to be around forty was doing with a guy half his age and now how a third man in body armour fit into that equation, Finch didn’t know.
+As they stepped into the lobby, the receptionist pointedly averted her gaze, suddenly fascinated by her computer screen.
+Finch didn't know if she was scared of Luther or just didn't want to think about what a man who appeared to be around forty was doing with a guy half his age, and how a third man in body armour fit into that deeply questionable equation.

-Luther led the way into the parking lot, long strides that were as confident as ever lending him a little less presence than normal in his t-shirt and daggy jeans.
-It humanised him, in a way, which was a dangerous thought since he was not human.
+Luther led the way into the parking lot, his long strides as confident as ever, though the t-shirt and daggy jeans cost him some of his usual untouchable presence.
+It humanised him, in a way—which was a dangerous thought to have about someone who was far from human.

-Luther pressed a button on his keys and the lights on a car flashed.
-Finch had been expecting something expensive, flashy, and definitely black, but the car that had flashed was one that Finch had passed on the way in without giving it a second glance.
-Grey, cheap, and unimaginably generic.
+He clicked a button on his keys and a car chirped nearby.
+Finch had been expecting something expensive, flashy, and definitely black, but the lights that blinked belonged to a vehicle he’d passed on the way in without a second glance.
+It was grey, cheap, and unimaginably generic.
 Luther really was trying to avoid notice.

 “I promise to feed him.
 Anything beyond that… eh.”